 The Fear is there when I get up in the morning; I don’t know what kind of mood she’ll be in.
 Will she be cooperative today?
 Or will we have a battle of wills over every part of the morning routine?
 Will we manage to get out of the door on time for school?

 The Fear is there when we arrive at the school gates.
 Will today be one of those days when another child comments on how she has a dummy in, asking their own parent why?
-Will it be a day where I either pretend I haven’t overheard, or else brave it out and smile at the other parent as they try to answer their child’s question with tact?
+Will it be a day where I either pretend I haven’t overheard or else brave it out and smile at the other parent as they try to answer their child’s question with tact?
 Will she stand quietly, waiting for the gates to open, or will it be a flappy, spinny, bouncy, shouty hey-everybody-look-at-me kind of day?

 The Fear is there while we wait in the playground for the Nursery doors to open.
-Will she play nicely with the other children, or will this be a day where she pushes someone, or runs into them, (by accident, but she doesn’t know to apologise) or will she scream and shout out, making everyone else turn and look?
+Will she play nicely with the other children, or will this be a day where she pushes someone or runs into them, (by accident, but she doesn’t know to apologise) or will she scream and shout out, making everyone else turn and look?
 Will I see the other parents whispering to each other, giving knowing looks?

 The Fear is there when I leave her at Nursery.
 Will she sit and do as she’s supposed to, or will she be in a contrary mood, shouting “no!” and refusing to do anything she’s asked?
 When it’s time to collect her, will the teacher bring her out and tell me she’s had a good day, doing this and that, or will she tell me that, ‘unfortunately’, this or that happened, or that she’s spent the afternoon crying for me, unable to tell anyone why she feels so sad?

 The Fear is there when I take her to the soft play to burn off some energy before collecting her big brother later.
 Will she steer clear of the other children, or will she interrupt their play, taking their ball on the basketball court, or jumping on them in the ball pool?
-She’s only trying to play in her own way, but her way is different to their way.
+She’s only trying to play in her own way, but her way is different from their way.
 Will I catch the looks from the other mums as she illegally climbs up the netting, or runs up the slide?
 Will I see them, wondering who on earth that child belongs to and why aren’t they doing something about her?
 Will today be the day she comes happily and quietly when it’s time to leave, or will it be a day for screaming, protesting with shouts of “no!
 I can’t a-go home!”?

 The Fear is there when we pop to the shops before heading back to the car.
 Will she stay by my side, or will today be one where she runs off, disappearing in amongst racks of clothes, giggling as I chase her, desperately calling for her to come back before I lose her completely?
 Will she pull all the clothes off the rails as she sweeps her hand along them, as she enjoys the sensation of different fabrics?
-Will she spot the scooter she’s had her eye on, look at it and walk away, or will today be a day where she screams her displeasure at having to leave it in the shop, making everyone turn to wonder what on earth the matter is with that child?
+Will she spot the scooter she’s had her eye on, look at it, and walk away, or will today be a day where she screams her displeasure at having to leave it in the shop, making everyone turn to wonder what on earth the matter is with that child?

 The Fear is there when it’s time for tea.
 Will she eat today?
 Or have I wasted my time and food cooking a meal that won’t be eaten?
 Again.
 Will I send her to bed, once again, knowing that she’s pretty much existed on chocolate and biscuits today?
 How long will this continue?
 Weeks?
 Months?
 Years?
 Will she grow as she should?
 Will my parenting be called into question when someone eventually spots her bony frame?